-I am pleased to present the 2018 Columbia University Department of Public Safety (DPS) Annual Security and Fire Safety Report.
-This report is prepared by Public Safety in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and is intended to disseminate important information to the University community.
-Crime statistics include those reported to local police, DPS, and designated campus officials.
-With this publication, it is our intent to communicate not only mandatory information, such as crime statistics and fire safety data, but also to inform current students and employees and assist prospective students and their families in the decision-making process of selecting a college or university by describing the many ways in which we strive to keep this community safe.
+I am pleased to present the 2020 Columbia University Department of Public Safety (DPS) Annual Security and Fire Safety Report.
+This report is prepared by Public Safety in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and is intended to disseminate important information to the University community, including specific crime data.
+The crime statistics contained in this report include those reported to local police, DPS, and designated campus officials.

+With this publication, it is our intent not only to communicate mandatory information, such as crime statistics and fire safety data, but also to inform current students and employees and assist prospective students and their families in the decision-making process of selecting a college or university by describing the many ways in which we strive to keep this community safe.
+This past year has brought unparalleled challenges to our society.
+The COVID-19 pandemic has created a new set of issues for universities to deal with.
+Throughout this crisis, we have worked diligently and relentlessly to adapt and to maintain the trust of the community that we serve.